 Hans has been working on board level in the automotive industries for over 30 years.
 Now that he has retired, he is dedicating his time to a healthier world.

 Business Owner 3 Star Lobby: Coaching and Training on Lobby.
 Until May 2021: Lobbying for fair access to Covid-19 vaccines and C-TAP for Wemos.

 Tegan is a human rights lawyer (LL.M.) with a focus on global health and children's rights.
-She is a Research Assistant for Protect Children (Suojellaan Lapsia).
+She is a Project Researcher for Protect Children (Suojellaan Lapsia).

 Expert Advisory Board

 Prof. Dr. Brigit ToebesChairperson of the Advisory Board